Everest Base Camp Trek

 - Kathmandu city tour

-- Four scheduled hotel nights in Kathmandu (double occupancy)
+- Four scheduled hotel nights in Kathmandu (double or triple occupancy)

 - Scheduled restaurant meals in Kathmandu

 - All teahouse accommodations and food while on the trek, except lunch on Day 7

 - All support staff including cooking staff, porters and pack animals

 - Nepal entry visa and airport fees

 - Personal expenses (phone calls, laundry, room service, extra hotel nights, extra meals, etc.)

 - Personal porter

 - Travel insurance with trip cancellation, medical and evacuation policy